soffes/blog/published/2013-07-01-setting-up-open-source-and-live-coding-part-1/setting-up-open-source-and-live-coding-part-1.markdown

 ---
-tags:
-- video
+title: Setting Up Open Source and Live Coding — Part 1
-- screencast
+categories: video screencast
-- opensource
 ---

-# Setting Up Open Source and Live Coding – Part 1

 This is a play-by-play screencast of me moving a component out of SSToolkit into its own library.
 I cover setting up a good open source component, writing Core Graphics drawing code, a bit of low-level C stuff, and some of my workflow.